agra-uni-bremen/libriscv/README.md

 ## Installation

 This software can be installed either using [Cabal][cabal web] or [Guix][guix web].
-The latter installation method may be preferable if you don't have a compatible GHC version installed.
-Both methods are described further below under the assumption that the repository has been cloned already.

 ### Cabal

-Assuming cabal has already been setup, run the following command within the source directory to install LibRISCV:
+Released versions of LibRISCV are [available through Hackage][libriscv hackage], to install them run the following command:

-    $ cabal install
+    $ cabal install libriscv

-This should place the concrete example interpreter (`riscv-tiny`) in your `$PATH`.
+This should install the Haskell library and place the concrete example interpreter (`riscv-tiny`) in your `$PATH`.

 ### Guix

 Alternatively, it is also possible to use the Guix package manager to obtain and install all dependencies, including GHC.
+This requires cloning the repository first.
-In order to drop into an ephemeral Guix-based development environment for LibRISCV, run the following command:
+In order to drop into an ephemeral Guix-based development environment for LibRISCV, run the following command from the repository root:

     $ guix time-machine -C channels.scm -- shell